 Join us for a fun-filled community event, featuring children’s activities and races, a 5K fun run, recovery walk, free T-shirts, Zumba demonstrations, music, refreshments, and a silent auction.

 Registration is $20.
 Children under 12 are free.
-Online registration opens in June.
+Online registration is now open!

 If you are unable to come but would like to make a donation in support of Run for Your Life, please click here.
 All proceeds benefit men, women, and children in treatment at Odyssey House.